marcduiker/azure-functions-university/lessons/dotnet6/http-refit/README.md

     > 🔎 **Observation** - You should now see that the contents of the expected HTTP response has its `args` property set to a JSON object.

 9. Likewise, the [Httpbin.org](http://httpbin.org/) API’s `POST /post` operation also accepts any arbitrary HTTP body.
-Just add a simple `Stream` parameter to the `IHttpBinOrgApi.GetRequest()` method to support this scenario.
+Add a `Stream` parameter to the `IHttpBinOrgApi.GetRequest()` method to support this scenario.

     ```csharp
     [Post("/post")]